 - Important things you need to consider (ie ethics, standards, skills, licensing, engagement)

 - Tools and support available

 We’ll also be encouraging you to learn from one-another on the course, and exchange ideas and solutions.

 Please note that this is an introductory course to kick-start your project.
-If you already have a full plan, budget or are looking for specific (ie technical) help, please contact [email protected]
+If you already have a full plan, budget or are looking for specific (ie technical) help, please contact [email protected] for more customised advice.

 About the ODI

 The ODI was co-founded in 2012 by the inventor of the web Sir Tim Berners-Lee and artificial intelligence expert Sir Nigel Shadbolt to show the value of open data, and to advocate for the innovative use of open data to affect positive change across the globe.

 We’re an independent, non-profit, non-partisan company that, since our creation, has welcomed high-profile board members including Mumsnet founder Justine Roberts, Lastminute.com founder Baroness Martha Lane Fox and former European Commissioner Neelie Kroes.